sanhaus/control-panel.en/help/subdomains-certificates/using/subdomains-branding.md

 | **Full delegation** | Create the subdomain and namespace record.
 Adobe will then configure all DNS records required for Adobe Campaign.<br/><br/>In this setup, Adobe is fully responsible for managing the sub-domain and all the DNS records. | Low |
 | **CNAME, custom method** |  Create the subdomain and namespace record.
 Adobe will then provide the records to be placed in your DNS servers and will configure the corresponding values in Adobe Campaign DNS servers.<br/><br/>In this setup, both you and Adobe share responsibility for maintaining DNS. | High |

-Additional information on domain delegation is available in[this documentation](https://helpx.adobe.com/campaign/kb/domain-name-delegation.html).
+Additional information on domain delegation is available in [this documentation](https://helpx.adobe.com/campaign/kb/domain-name-delegation.html).